Postodoctoral fellow –molecular underpinnings of dopamine neurons vulnerability in Parkinson’s disease

 The laboratory is located in the downtown Chicago Northwestern campus in a vibrant neighborhood and is part of the Feinberg School of Medicine.
 Northwestern University is one of the top-ranked universities in the country, and it has an excellent neuroscience/neurodegeneration program.
-An interactive, supportive environment supported by a strong network of research services and more than 60 core facilities, along with an institutional strong commitment to pioneer research, ensures significant scientific breakthroughs.
+An interactive, supportive environment supported by a strong network of research services and more than 60 core facilities, along with a strong institutional commitment to pioneer research, ensures significant scientific breakthroughs.
 As such, candidates should be highly motivated and energetic to perform innovative research projects.
 Salary and benefits will be competitive.

 Northwestern is an Equal opportunity employer.
 We encourage minorities, women, veterans, and individuals with disabilities to apply.